eos-amsterdam-rnd/design_proposals/NFC_cards_for_blockchain_use.md

 The DESFire chip is configured with maximum number of authentication attempts, and locks itself up automatically in case of too many unsuccessful attempts.
 This protects the card from brute force attacks.

+The terminal still needs to be a physically trusted device: the information stored on the card is not completely secret, and it's possible to fake the data exchange if the terminal is tampered.

 ### Use case: sequential offline timestamping